benedekrozemberczki/karateclub/docs/source/notes/introduction.rst

     graphs = reader.get_graphs()
     y = reader.get_target()

-We fit a Graph2Vec graph level embedding, with the standard hyperparameter settings.
+We fit a FEATHER graph level embedding, with the standard hyperparameter settings.
 These are pretty widely used settings.
 First, we use the model constructor without custom parameters.
 Second, we fit the model to the graphs.
 Third, we get the graph embedding which is a ``numpy`` array.

 .. code-block:: python

-    from karateclub import Graph2Vec
+    from karateclub import FeatherGraph

-    model = Graph2Vec()
+    model = FeatherGraph()
     model.fit(graphs)
     X = model.get_embedding()